-There’s a difference between making it happen and helping it happen.
+But there's a difference between making it happen and helping it happen.
 This isn’t a book about desperation or the hyper activity of joining every dating service and singles group.
-It’s not about making cold calls or tackling a list of 100 tips for meeting hot men.
+It's not about asking men out or tackling a list of 100 tips and techniques.

-Get Married is about living like you’re planning to marry.
-It presents a lifestyle that esteems marriage, encourages men, empowers women, and embraces Christian community and a biblical understanding of what marriage is for.
-Most importantly, it shows women that marriage is a worthy goal that’s within their grasp.
+Get Married is about living like you’re planning to marry, even as you trust in the God who created marriage and is still in the business of making good matches.
+It esteems marriage, encourages men, ennobles women, and embraces Christian community and a biblical understanding of what marriage is for.
+Most importantly, it shows women that marriage is worth hoping for because it points to something much greater than a human relationship.

 After reading your book, I finally had a breakthrough!
 I realized that it was not wrong for me to desire marriage, and that marriage is the normal state for most people.
 Your book also gave me great hope that I can do more than just pray, and not be too forward.
 For once in my life, I actually was hearing encouragement rather than discouragement about my desire to get married!
 It was truly a breath of fresh air! —Molly